petebachant/VAT-ALM-paper/reviews/reviewer2-response.md

 reference experiments and if the same blockage conditions were adopted in the numerical implementation.

+The cross-section of the domain was set equal to match blockage, though the free surface was not modeled.
+However, we did use a slip BC for the top as opposed to a fixed tow speed condition, to get closer to the free surface condition.
+We have added a small clarification regarding blockage matching to the text.

 >7.
 Pag12.
 Sect.9.4 "The near-wake's mean velocity field at x/D=1 is shown in
 Figure 12..." should be actually Figure 13